Skip to main content

 import { DatabaseProvider } from '@hypertill/db/react'

-import { database } from './src/db/database'
+import { database } from './src/db'

-import { BookReaderScreen } from './src/BookReaderScreen'
+import { LibraryScreen } from './src/LibraryScreen'

 export default function App() {